5 Ways Sales Can Benefit from Marketing Automation

 One valuable aspect of marketing automation tools is to nurture a lead until the prospect is ready to engage with sales.
 Coupled with the new reality that prospective customers do not contact the sales person until well into the decision process, marketing automation is now front and center to enabling sales to maximize the chance of winning new customers.

-While lead nurturing and scoring are well-documented uses of marketing automation, we focus here on a few tactical examples of further leveraging marketing automation tools by adding data and analytic capabilities to benefit the sales teams.
+Lead nurturing and scoring are well-documented uses of marketing automation.
+Here, we focus on a few tactical examples to leverage marketing automation tools by adding data and analytic capabilities to benefit the sales teams.

 You can use analytics in marketing automation to: